algoasylum/SatelliteImageAnalysis/Data_Representation_Posts/Data Representation 1.md

 </p>
 <br>

-Now if we look at the histogram of this data below, we can observe that the time information of the data (the time stamps) is completely lost.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Now if we look at the histogram of this data below, we can observe that the time information of the data (the time stamps) is
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;completely lost.
 The X-axis here represents “Bins”, and the Y-axis represents “Frequency”.

 <br>
 <p align="center">